DrPariah/Monster-Hunter/MH/README.md

 # Monster Hunter: A modification file for Cataclysm: Dark Days Ahead

-Monster hunter is a challenging game about hunting down ferocious monstrosities, with vast weapon and armor in its arsenal.
+Monster hunter(MH) is a challenging game about hunting down ferocious monstrosities, with vast weapon and armor in its arsenal combined with oddly refined gameplay mechanics.
 I really though it could be a good twist for CDDA, so yeah...
 I just did.

 - This mod is heavily WIP and most features are not included!